 DoS Firewall Enable DoS Firewall If enabled, DoS (Denial of Service) attacks will be detected and blocked.
 The default is enabled.
 It is strongly recommended that this setting be left enabled.
-Note: • A DoS attack does not attempt to steal data or damage your PCs, but overloads your Internet connection so you can not use it - the service is unavailable. • This device uses "Stateful Inspection" technology.
+Note: A DoS attack does not attempt to steal data or damage your PCs, but overloads your Internet connection so you can not use it - the service is unavailable.
+This device uses "Stateful Inspection" technology.
 This system can detect situations where individual TCP/IP packets are valid, but collectively they become a DoS attack.
 Firewall Settings Button If you wish to adjust the settings used by the DoS firewall, click this button to open a sub-window.
-Options Respond to ICMP MP The ICMP protocol is used by the "ping" and "traceroute" programs, and by network monitoring and diagnostic programs. • If checked, the Wireless Router will respond to ICMP packets received from the Internet. • If not checked, ICMP packets from the Internet will be ignored.
+Options Set port 113 stealthed Enable it when you need router don't response RST for ident request.
+Respond to ICMP The ICMP protocol is used by the "ping" and "traceroute" programs, and by network monitoring and diagnostic programs. - · · If checked, the Gigabit Ethernet Broadband Router will respond to ICMP packets received from the Internet.
+If not checked, ICMP packets from the Internet will be ignored.
 Disabling this option provides a slight increase in security.

-Allow VPN Pass through The IPSec, PPTP, and L2TP protocols are used to establish a secure connection, and are widely used by VPN (Virtual Private Networking) programs.
+Allow VPN Passthrough The IPSec, PPTP, and L2TP protocols are used to establish a secure connection, and are widely used by VPN (Virtual Private Networking) programs.
 If checked, these VPN connections are allowed.
 If not checked, these VPN connections are blocked.
 Note: IPSec sessions must NOT use AH (Authentication Header).
 Packets using AH cannot be routed correctly.
-Drop fragmented IP packets If enabled, fragmented IP packets are discarded, forcing re- transmission of these packets.
-In some situations, this could prevent successful communication, so this setting is normally disabled.
+Drop frag- mented IP packets If enabled, fragmented IP packets are discarded, forcing retransmission of these packets.
+In some situations, this could prevent successful communication.
 Block TCP Flood A TCP flood is excessively large number of TCP connection requests.
 This is usually a DoS (Denial of Service) attack.
-This setting should be normally be enabled.
+This setting should be normally enabled.
 Block UDP Flood A UDP flood is excessively large number of UDP packets.
-This is often a DoS (Denial of Service) attack, but some streaming applica- tions also use UDP, and blocking UPD packets may prevent them from working correctly.
-Block non-standard packets Abnormal packets are often used by hackers and in DoS attacks, but may also be generated by other network devices.
+This is usually a DoS (Denial of Service) attack.
+This setting should be normally enabled.
+Block non-standard packets Abnormal packets are often used by hackers and in DoS attacks, but may also be generated by mis-configured network devices.
 (PCs will normally not generate non-standard packets.)
-This setting is disabled by default, but on most networks it can safely be enabled, and doing so will provide greater protection.
+This setting should normally be enabled.